-Join Richard Harrington for an in-depth discussion in this video Using the self-timer, part of Up and Running with the Canon 6D.
+Join Richard Harrington for an in-depth discussion in this video Using the self-timer, part of Learning the Canon 6D.

 …Most people think of the self timer mode as a way to get in the picture.…Now, you can set the camera on a tripod or…a flat surface, compose the shot, and then press the shutter release button.…A timer will then countdown and take the photo.…Now, this is quite useful, but…there are actually lots of reasons to use these timer modes.…Let's take a look at some of the menu options and how to customize them first.…I'll press the quick edit button, and select the release mode and press Set.…You'll see here there's a couple of choices.…